zzzyyyxxxmmm/basics/README.md

 # basics
-Just some Basics of Java and Android
+Just some Basics of Java and Android, especially for some common interview questions.